VideoMem/mql-lpclient-latest/README.md

 ## Installation

-Copy the contents of Libraries and Include folder into MetaTrader's data folder.
+Copy the contents of Libraries and Include folders into MetaTrader's data folder.
 Allow dll imports.

 ## Testing